KadriUmay/CourseraGCDCoursework/CodeBook.md

 9.Join the joinSubject, joinLabel and joinData by column to get a new cleaned 10299x68 data frame, cleanedData.
 Name the first two columns, "subject" and "activity".
 The "subject" column contains integers that range from 1 to 30 inclusive; the "activity" column contains 6 kinds of activities; the last 66 columns contain measurements that range from -1 to 1 exclusive.

-x.Write the cleanedData out to "merged_data.txt" file in current working directory.
+10.Write the cleanedData out to "tidydata.txt" file in current working directory.

-xi.Finally, generate a second independent tidy data set with the average of each measurement for each activity and each subject.
-We have 30 unique subjects and 6 unique activities, which result in a 180 combinations of the two.
-Then, for each combination, we calculate the mean of each measurement with the corresponding combination.
-So, after initializing the result data frame and performing the two for-loops, we get a 180x68 data frame. xii.Write the result out to "data_with_means.txt" file in current working directory.
+11.Generate a second tidy data set with the average of each measurement for each activity and each subject.
+Then, for each combination, calculate the mean of each measurement.

+12.Write the result out to "tidydatameans.txt" file in current working directory.